Shalvi-Saxena/Credit-Card-Fraud-Detection/README.md

 To address the challenges posed by the dataset, including class imbalance, we employ undersampling and split the data into training and testing sets in an 80-20 ratio.
 Our analysis pipeline includes:

-1. **Feature Selection**: Utilize Pearson or Kendall correlation in conjunction with decision trees for identifying relevant features.
+1. **Feature Selection**: Utilize non-linear correlation for identifying relevant features.
 2. **Model Training**: Train Logistic Regression, Random Forest Classifier, and XGBoost models on the prepared dataset.
 3. **Hyperparameter Tuning**: Conduct an ablation study to fine-tune the models for optimal performance.
 4. **Evaluation**: Assess model performance using precision, recall, and F1 score as primary KPIs, with a focus on accurately detecting fraudulent transactions.